WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ## Design
 ### Event Type and Reporting Destination
-For fenced frames rendering the ad components under the top-level ad fenced frame, the event types and reporting destinations registered for the top-level fenced frame is reused when beacons are sent from the ad component fenced frames.
+For fenced frames rendering the ad components under the top-level ad fenced frame, the event types and reporting destinations registered for the top-level fenced frame are reused when beacons are sent from the ad component fenced frames.

 ### Restricted to send `reserved.top_navigation` beacons only
 * Invocation of `reportEvent` API from an ad component fenced frame is disallowed.